Available To Serve You Nationwide On All Federal Cases

 Agents can execute search warrants whether you’re present or not, though they must leave a copy of the warrant and inventory.
 Your absence doesn’t invalidate the search, but it prevents you from monitoring the agent’s conduct or asserting your rights during execution.

 Searches must be completed within a reasonable time, typically several hours, though complex searches of large properties or extensive digital evidence may take longer.
+The search is limited to the house specified in the warrant.
 Unreasonably prolonged searches may violate Fourth Amendment protections.

 Yes, agents can detain occupants for safety and to prevent evidence destruction during warrant execution, according to Michigan v.
 Summers.
 However, detention must be reasonable and cannot extend beyond the search duration.